All Episodes

 tucker carlson

-Yes, selectively, in the in the service of like the most powerful people in the world.
+Yes, selectively, in the service of the most powerful people in the world.

 larry sanger